You’ve come up with a great idea for a business and now you can’t wait to get going. First things first - how to write a business plan!

 If you need help, don’t be afraid to reach out.
 Small business advisors or business support organisations may offer financial forecasts for free, so it’s worth doing your homework if this isn’t your area of expertise!

 Once you’re up and running you can open a Revolut Business current account to make easy international payments and integrate your favourite apps to make managing your money that much easier.
+Just make sure you have all of the necessary information in order.

 Executive Summary 💼